paapaabdullahm/angular-cli/README.md

 &nbsp;
+>If you run into the following issue: **Invalid Host header** when you visit the link above, it means you haven't set the **PUBLIC_HOST environment** directive.
+Set it to the url of your app to resolve this.

-* Create the vhost.conf file in the root directory of your ap
+* Create the vhost.conf file in the root directory of your app
 `$ sudo vim vhost.conf`

 * Add the following content to the vhost.conf file (make sure you replace **web-app** in the **proxy_pass** option below to whatever you named your application under services in the compose file above) and save it